-This project widened about a mile and a half of Route 7 from four to six lanes with a raised median and includes:
+This project widened about a mile and a half of Route 7 from four to six lanes with a raised median and included:

 - 10-foot-wide shared-use path in both directions

 - Lengthened turn lanes

 - New traffic signal at the intersection of Redberry Court and the relocated Woody’s Golf Course entrance

 - Improved intersection operation, particularly at Georgetown Pike, Route 7 and Seneca Road

-Major utilities are located along the project, including a 24-inch gas line, a 12-inch water line, fiber optic communications, telephone and electrical lines.
-Utility relocation will continue while the project is under construction.
+Major utility relocations also occurred, including a 24-inch gas line, 12-inch water line, fiber optic communications, and telephone and electrical lines.